Nov. 11 in Music History: Happy birthday to Jon Batiste

 1970 - Bob Dylan published his first novel, the long-awaited stream-of-consciousness Tarantula, which was poorly received.

-1972 - The Allman Brothers Band bass player Berry Oakley was killed when his motorcycle hit a bus at the same intersection in Macon, Ga., where former band member Duane Allman had died a year earlier.
+1972 - The Allman Brothers Band bass player Berry Oakley was killed when his motorcycle hit a bus at the same intersection in Macon, Georgia, where former band member Duane Allman had died a year earlier.
 Oakley was 24 years old.

 1973 - Thirty radio stations across the United States broadcast what was purported to be a Mott The Hoople live concert.
 In actuality, it consisted of studio tracks with pre-recorded applause dubbed in.